 Master of Arts in Applied Economics

 Earn your M.A. in Applied Economics in 16 months (3 semesters plus a summer course) OR work toward the degree at your own pace.
-All courses required for the program begin at 5:30 p.m. or later to accomodate work schedules.
+All courses required for the program begin at 5:30 p.m. or later to accommodate work schedules.

 Western Michigan University's Master of Arts in Applied Economics provides students with a strong foundation in economic analysis combined with the ability to apply theory to contemporary problems.
 Graduates of the program are employed in industry, government and academia.
 Some students continue their training and pursue a Ph.D. in economics or a related field.